 In the end, I am left feeling vaguely confused and dissatisfied with Little Secrets.
 The author has left the door wide open for a sequel.
 If it does occur, I won’t be reading it.

-Thank you to Grand Central Publishing via Netgalley for providing a digital copy of Friend Request by Laura Marshall for review.
+Thank you to Harlequin Australia via Netgalley for providing a digital copy of Little Secrets by Anna Snoekstra for review.
 All opinions expressed in this review are entirely my own.
-Please refer to my ‘About’page for an explanation of my ratings.
-This review is also published on
+Please refer to my Goodreads.com profile page or the ‘about’page on sandysbookaday.wordpress.com for an explanation of my rating system.
+This review and others are also published on